SystemsPurge/dps-server/README.md

 that would not be explicitely passed to a cli command.
 Passed arguments will overwrite defaults.
 # Usage

-Run docker image `soullessblob/dps-server: alpha`.
+Run docker image `soullessblob/dps-server: alpha`. ( will be deprecated soon ).
-The fastapi documentation reflects the usage of the cli as well.
 Simulation runs return no results, instead results need to be retrieved afterwards, e.g with the cli `dps jtsget result <simname> -o <output path>` as json.
+CLI commands mirror the server HTTP API.

 # CLI commands